 Question 2:

-• a) To allow the Western Allies access to West Berlin
+[1] a) To give the Western Allies access to West Berlin

-• c) To force the Western powers to abandon West Berlin
+- c) To make the Western powers leave West Berlin

-• d) To negotiate a peace treaty with the Western powers
+(To negotiate a peace treaty with the Western powers)

 Question 3:

-How did the West respond to the Berlin Blockade?
+What did the West do in response to the Berlin Blockade?

-• c) By declaring war on the Soviet Union
+- c) For declaring war on the Soviet Union

 Conclusion

-The Berlin Blockade was a critical event in the early years of the Cold War that showcased the ideological and geopolitical divisions between the Soviet Union and the Western powers.
-By taking a quizlet on the subject, you can enhance your understanding of this historical event and its ramifications.
+The Berlin Blockade was a turning point for both the early years of the Cold War and the ideological and geopolitical splits between the Soviet Union and the Western powers.
+If you take a quizlet about this historical event, you’ll further your knowledge of this event and its ramifications.
 Good luck!